stefaneidelloth/treezjs/doc/components/checkBox/checkBox.md

 ## HTML String Attributes

+### value

-* **value**: Represents the current value.
-If you want to specify false:
+Represents the current value.
+If you want to specify **false**:

-** Do not specify the 'value' attribute in the html tag 'treez-check-box' or ** Use element.setAttribute('value',null)
+* Do not specify the 'value' attribute in the html tag 'treez-check-box'.

+* Use element.setAttribute('value',null)

-If you want to specify true:
+If you want to specify **true**:

 ** Set the 'value' attribute in the html tag 'treez-check-box' to any value (e.g. value = '' or value = null or value = 'true' or value = 'False').
 Only the existance matters.

 ** Use element.setAttribute('value','') (or set it to any other value that is not equal to null).

+### disabled

+If you want to enable the check box:

-* **disabled**: Do not specify the 'disabled' attribute (or use element.setAttribute('disabled', null)) to enable the check box and set to any other value to disable the check box.
+* Do not specify the 'disabled' attribute in the html tag

+* Use element.setAttribute('disabled', null))

+If you want to disable the check box:

+* Specify the 'disabled' attribute in the html tag, e.g. disabled = ''

+* Use element.setAttribute('disabled','') or set it to any other value not equal to null.

+### hidden

+If you want to show the check box:

+* Do not specify the 'hidden' attribute in the html tag

+* Use element.setAttribute('hidden', null))

+If you want to hide the check box:

+* Specify the 'hidden' attribute in the html tag, e.g. hidden = ''

-* **hidden**: Do not specifiy the 'hidden' atttribute (or use element.setAttribute('hidden', null) to show the check box and set to any other value to hide the check box.
+* Use element.setAttribute('hidden','') or set it to any other value not equal to null.

-* **width**: The total css width of the check box.
+* **width**: The total css width of the check box, e.g. '500px'

 * **label**: The label text that is shown before the check box.